rayhanrsb/animal-kingdom/README.md

 The initial loading is extremely slow, because of the multiple fetches we have to do for each NFT.
 My top priority is making this faster.

+There are also currently several type errors throughout the codebase.
+For demo purposes, I have deployed anyway, but these must be addressed before the mainnet launch.

 ### The Tyepscript Script

 This can be viewed in the `/nfts-script` directory.
 Almost all the code is contained in the `index.ts` file.
 The remaining code in `initializeKeypair.ts` is helper code to provide the main script with a wallet.